Ryan McHugh

 Ryan McHugh (born 11 April 1994) is an Irish Gaelic footballer who plays for Cill Chartha and the Donegal county team.
 He is the brother of Mark and the son of Martin.

 A former county minor, McHugh propelled himself onto the national stage in 2014 with a 2–2 blitz of reigning All-Ireland champions Dublin in their live televised semi-final meeting at Croke Park.

 Early life and family

 McHugh was reared in Bavin, in south-west Donegal.
 He is the son of Patrice and the brother of Rachel.

-He is also the son of Martin, the BBC television analyst and 1992 All-Ireland Senior Football Championship winner.
+He is also the son of Martin, the former BBC television analyst and 1992 All-Ireland Senior Football Championship winner.
 His son Mark, Ryan's older brother, is also an All-Ireland SFC winner with Donegal.
 Ryan McHugh's uncle James also played in the 1992 All-Ireland Final and received an All Star in 1992.
 His cousin Eoin is James's son.

+As a six-year-old holidaying with his parents, his brother Mark and his sister in Upstate New York, McHugh was the target of an attack by a wild animal, a fox.
+McHugh was bitten and mauled by the fox after his brother Mark ran away.
+A man came along and hauled the wild animal off of young McHugh.